digi-anuragk/git-hands-on/docs/01-Introduction to Git/a-bit-of-plumbing.md

 title: A Bit of Plumbing
 ---

-import Admonition from '@theme/Admonition';

 # SHAs

 git commits come with a sha (a hash with 0-9a-f characters).

 :::info[Before You Ask]

 SHA stands for `Secure Hashing Algorithm`, which is used to generate SHA's for each commit.
-These Sha inlucde basic info about repo, user, changes, time, etc...
+These Sha include basic info about repo, user, changes, time, etc...

 That's why we have differnt SHA for same changes.